rijarobinson/foxy-node-netlify-functions/src/functions/custom-tax-endpoint/README.md

 Click the fork button in the top right corner.

-Forking the repository will create your own copy of this Webhook, allowing you to both customize it if you wish and to merge upgrades as they are published.
+Forking the repository will create your own copy of this endpoint, allowing you to both customize it if you wish and to merge upgrades as they are published.

 ### Customize

-Modify the matchlist.json file to include the email addresses/ip addresses that you want to block.
-If you don't want to block based on one of those, you can leave the array empty.

-You can also modify the error message that's displayed to customers when the pre-payment webhook validation fails.
-The default message is "Sorry, the transaction cannot be completed."
-Do not remove the quotes enclosing the message.
+Modify the code in the example to your specific logic for your tax rates.
+The payload that is received by the endpoint is shown in our documentation here: https://wiki.foxycart.com/v/2.0/webhooks

+The logical rules for this example are the following:
+* The tax rate for all US orders is 0% (no tax)
+* The tax rate outside the US is 5% for all customers adding items to the cart with a category of *dealer* and 12% for all other categories outside the US.
+* The tax rate is applied to the total money amount of the items in the cart, plus shipping, minus any discounts.

 ### Create a new Netlify Site